abelardojarab/vim-config/.vim/plugged/nvim-treesitter/CONTRIBUTING.md

 - `folds.scm`: used to define folds.
 - `injections.scm`: used to define injections.

-For these types there is a *norm* you will have to follow so that features work fine.
+For these types there is a _norm_ you will have to follow so that features work fine.
-Here are some global advices :
+Here are some global advices:

 - If your language is listed [here](https://github.com/nvim-treesitter/nvim-treesitter#supported-languages), you can install the [playground plugin](https://github.com/nvim-treesitter/playground).
-- If your language is listed [here](https://tree-sitter.github.io/tree-sitter/using-parsers#pattern-matching-with-queries), you can debug and experiment with your queries there.
+- If your language is listed [here](https://github.com/nvim-treesitter/nvim-treesitter#supported-languages), you can debug and experiment with your queries there.
 - If not, you should consider installing the [tree-sitter cli](https://github.com/tree-sitter/tree-sitter/tree/master/cli), you should then be able to open a local playground using `tree-sitter build-wasm && tree-sitter web-ui` within the